midnightntwrk/midnight-architecture/proposals/0009-composable-contracts-syntax.md

 Currently, contract developers have no means to reuse the state and behavior of other contracts and no means to abstract the state and behavior of contracts.
 To solve these issues, this document proposes the addition of `contract` and `interface` declarations to Compact.
+For Midnight TestNet, the critical addition here is `contract` declarations, so `interface` declarations are considered a stretch goal.

 ## Compact Syntax Changes

 ### `contract` Declarations

 The most significant change introduced in this proposal is the addition of contract declarations.
-Similarly to `contract` declarations in Solidity, or `class` declarations in Javascript, `contract` declarations in Compact denote independently-deployable computational units that encapsulate state and behavior.
+Similarly to contract declarations in Solidity, contract declarations in Compact denote independently-deployable computational units that encapsulate state and behavior.

 A contract declaration consists of the `contract` keyword, followed by the name of the contract, optional type parameters, and a body wrapped in braces `{}`.
 For example, the following is a valid (body-less) declaration for the